 A substantial portion of Ms. Struve's practice includes advising both public and private companies regarding their executive compensation matters, legal compliance of benefit plans, including 401(k) plans, ESOPs, pension plans, cash balance plans, profit-sharing plans, cafeteria plans, welfare plans, non-qualified deferred compensation plans and equity based compensation plans (including plans for non-corporate entities such as LLCs and partnerships).
 She also advises clients regarding fiduciary issues, reporting and disclosure obligations, plan asset and investment issues, prohibited transactions and the IRS and DOL voluntary compliance programs.

 Ms. Struve is a member of the American Bar Association.
 She is the author of several articles on ESOPs, and the co-author of "Beyond Stock Options-Phantom Stock, Restricted Stock, Stock Appreciation Rights and Other Equity Alternatives" published by the National Center for Employee Ownership and the "Compensating the Internationally Mobile Executive" chapter in International Labor and Employment Laws, Third Edition, vols., IA and IB, 2012 and 2011 supplements, published by BNA.
-She also is a frequent speaker on executive compensation and other employee benefit topics.
+She is also a frequent speaker on executive compensation and other employee benefit topics.
+Chambers USA 2013 recognized Ms. Struve as a notable practitioner for the Labor & Employment practice area.
+She is hailed for her "creative approach."